 We are proud to have performed the first clot retrieval for stroke in Montana.
 Since 2011 our Stroke Center has provided this life saving procedure 24/7 to serve patients in our community.

 If a severe stroke does cause your brain to be damaged, you won’t be alone — our stroke rehabilitation team will help you manage and work through setbacks.

-- A dedicated team of stroke care specialists to care for you
+- Inpatient stroke unit with a dedicated team of stroke care nurses and specialists to care for you.

 When a stroke happens, don’t delay seeking help.
 Fast response provides the best chance for recovery and quality of life after a stroke.

 Call 911 or be taken to the hospital immediately for these symptoms:

 - Drooping or paralysis on one side of the face